This blog may contain affiliate links. Read our disclosure policy for more info.

 Be ready for a bit of technical hiking!
 To get up to the viewpoint you’ll notice a section of ladders you’ll need to climb.
 Once you’re at the top you get to enjoy sweeping views of the entire region.
 Feel the sense of accomplishment and soak it all in!

-Climbing the other peaks requires more time and is much harder, so if you’ve found yourself challenged enough only hike up the first summit and back down.
+Climbing the other peaks requires more time and is much harder, so if you’ve found yourself challenged enough only hike up the first summit and back down, this is exactly what I ended up doing.

 Squamish is an awesome city and a great place to stop for a visit, or even stay overnight to really make the most of it and break up your road trip.
 It’s the only city you’ll drive through on your way from Vancouver to Whistler, so fuel up and grab a bite to eat here.